Choum28/DSOAL_Alchemy/README.md

 # DSOAL_Alchemy
-Recreate in powershell the creative alchemy application but for usage with DSOAL dll.
+Recreate in powershell the creative alchemy application but for usage with DSOAL (https://github.com/kcat/dsoal).
 French and English version avalaible.

    What is different from creative alchemy ?

        *  Registry path are checked in both X86 and X86-64 path.
-       *  Install dsoal.dll and dsoal-aldrv.dll to detected game folder.
+       *  Install dsoal.dll and dsoal-aldrv.dll to game folder detected.

 ## Install
-Creative ALchemy must be installed on your pc.
-Copy the script and your language (culture) folder into a folder of your choise. dsoal.dll and dsoal-aldrv.dll should be present in the script folder. the Creative alchemy.ini file should be present in the script folder to generate the initial gamelist (if not Dsoal_alchemy.ini file is found).
+Copy the script and your language (culture) folder into a folder of your choise. dsoal.dll (https://github.com/kcat/dsoal)  and dsoal-aldrv.dll (https://github.com/kcat/openal-soft) should be present in the script folder.
+Note:  dsoal-aldrv.dll is the renamed soft_oal.dll file

+the Creative alchemy.ini file should be present in the script folder to generate the initial gamelist (if no Dsoal_alchemy.ini file is found).
 Launch the script

 The script will use for text translation in priority the culture folder of your language, or will load the en-us one if it's not present (ex: de-DE).